Azure/kubernetes-kms/developers.md

 We use `make` and `Makefile` to build the binary and the Docker image.
 To start the build process:

-1. Run `make build` to build the binary `/kubernetes-kms` and Docker image `microsoft/k8s-azure-kms:latest`
+1. Run `make build` to build the binary `/kubernetes-kms` for your OS

 ### Run the Code Locally